srsaurav0/Hotel-Management-System-Next-React-Typescript/README.md

-# Hotel Management System with Next.js, React.js and Typescript
+# NextStay with Next.js, React.js and Typescript

 ## Overview
-The **NextJs & ReactJs Assignment** focuses on creating, testing, debugging, and enhancing React and Next.js components and pages, ensuring a seamless user experience and reliable data handling across the application.
+NextStay is a modern web application designed to streamline the management and presentation of hotel properties.
+Built with **Next.js**, the project leverages server-side rendering for fast and SEO-friendly performance, along with **Tailwind CSS** for a **responsive and visually appealing design**.

+The platform enables hotel managers to showcase their properties with detailed descriptions, images, and amenities, while users can easily browse, explore, and book accommodations.
+With features like dynamic routing, interactive image galleries, and optimized loading with skeleton screens, NextStay offers a seamless experience for both property owners and travelers.

 ## Features
 - **Server-Side Data Fetching**: Utilizes getServerSideProps to fetch hotel data from the backend server or from stored JSON files for server-side rendering.